Mohit943857/drumkitBasic/README.md

 # drumkitBasic
-Basically It is basic method to make a Drumkit Using CSS+HTML+JAVASCPRIPT
+It is basic method to make a Drumkit Using CSS+HTML+JAVASCPRIPT